bioinf-mcb/MANIAC/README.md

 ## 4. Install MANIAC

 Follow the instructions below to install MANIAC on your system.
-This guide covers installation for [macOS](#macOS), [Linux](#linux) Debian-Based, and [Windows](#windows) (via WSL).
+This guide provides installation instructions for both [advanced users](#advanced-users) and begginer users on [macOS](#macOS), [Linux](#linux) Debian-Based, and [Windows](#windows) (via WSL).
 You will begin by setting up essential tools like git, conda, and wget, then clone the MANIAC repository, and finally create a dedicated conda environment to install all required dependencies.
 Detailed instructions are provided for each operating system to ensure a smooth installation process.
 Commands are supposed to be executed in terminal.
 To learn more you can refer to orignal websites of these tools:

 [homebrew](https://brew.sh/) a package manager for macOS.<br>
 [apt](https://packages.ubuntu.com/) a package manager for Linux.<br>